 The members of the IRC are Peter Chodos, John Mills and Michael Newman.
 Mr. Chodos is the chairman of the IRC.
-The IRC acts as a review committee for a number of other investment funds managed by the Manager.
+The IRC acts or may act as a review committee for other investment funds managed by the Manager.
 The following is a brief description of the backgrounds of the members of the IRC.